akka/akka-persistence-jdbc/README.md

 ## 1.0.9 (2015-01-20)
  - ScalikeJDBC 2.1.2 -> 2.2.2
- - Merged [miguel-vila](https://github.com/miguel-vila) Adds ´validationQuery´ configuration parameter #10, thanks!
+ - Merged [miguel-vila][vila] Adds ´validationQuery´ configuration parameter #10, thanks!
  - Removed Informix support: I just don't have a working Informix docker image (maybe someone can create one and publish it?)

 ## 1.0.8